 Play this game in Sococo: Make sure the person who is sharing their truths turns on their video to replicate how this game would be played in a physical environment.
 Fellow team members will have the opportunity to observe their body language and tone of voice to make more educated guesses about which facts are actually tall tales.

 Play this game in Sococo: Send your team to a conference room in the center of your map.
-Then, quickly rename smaller, breakout rooms with different possible favorite answers, such as Breaking Bad, Game of Thrones, and Parenthood for possible TV favorites.
+Then, quickly rename smaller, breakout rooms with different possible answers, such as Breaking Bad, Game of Thrones, and Parenthood for TV favorites.
 Count to three and have everyone pop into their breakout room of choice to “vote” for the best TV show.
 This gives team members a chance to use the tool and see who else on the team they share a common interest with.

 This icebreaker requires just a touch of planning ahead, but not so much as to exclude it from the list.
-Have each of your team members take photos of their home offices, views out the window, etc., and have them email these over to you in advance.
+Have each of your team members take photos of their home offices, views out the window, etc., and have them email the photos to you in advance.
 Share each photo with the group and have everyone guess whose office is whose.
 It’s a great way to get a peek at everyone’s physical space (something you probably take for granted with your co-located teammates).

 Play this game in Sococo: Ask several moderators to post up in breakout rooms and screenshare photos from each individual office space.
 Your team members can “tour” the home offices by popping from room to room and flipping through the photos with the moderator.
 Afterward, everyone can come together and share their guesses for which office belongs to which coworker.